 Participation at a BBUG program is by nomination and admission only.

 Individuals being nominated by their company have already achieved great merits in their career and acquired a leading position at senior level.
-In nominating the person for a BBUG program the respective company acknowledges that this person has been identified for assuming a position at its top management (board of directors) in the near future.
-Some of the nominees have already been promoted to board level immediately before participating in the program.
+In nominating the person for a BBUG program the respective company acknowledges that this person has been identified for assuming a position in the top management (board of directors) in the near future.
+Some of the nominees have even already been promoted to board level shortly before participating in the program.

 The whole design of BBUG (selection of participants, content, format and duration of the conference) is based on the understanding that the rise to top management level differs significantly from all prior career steps.
 It signifies a fundamental change from a departmental role (irrespective of how major and senior it may be) to an overreaching responsibility for the long-term development of the corporation as a whole.
 Also, it involves degrees of public visibility and accountability to external stakeholders which are different in scope and in quality, not only in size.